 Minnesota Transportation Museum

 The Minnesota Transportation Museum in St. Paul is a favorite of my kids’.
 The Jackson Street Roundhouse was built by James J. Hill in 1907 as one of the Great Northern Railway’s steam engine maintenance facilities.
 There’s a Museum, Restoration Shop, Blacksmith Shop, Rutledge Depot, and train yard filled with historic train cars and vintage buses!
 Plus, volunteers will give you a “behind-the-scenes” tour!
+You can go on a real train ride.
 The lesser-known blacksmith shop is active with blacksmiths on Wednesdays and Saturdays.